crodier/wijmo-react/README.md

 Adding Wijmo
 - Download the Eval
 - http://demos.wijmo.com/5/React/ReactExternalModules/ReactExternalModules/
+- Another somewhat helpful link
 - http://wijmo.com/blog/integrating-wijmo-controls-module-loaders-bundlers/

--
+NPM Install the AMD Format Wijmo
-- npm install ../wijmo_download/NpmImages/wijmo-amd-min
+- Only install the AMD (Asynchronous Module Definition) Grid (only one of the three formats shipped) -- npm install ../wijmo_download/NpmImages/wijmo-amd-min

-- add to package.json
+- This should be add to package.json
 -- "wijmo": "5.20171.293"

+## React CLI standard Docs

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).